-Nov 29, Electronics/Consumer & Gadgets
+Nov 29, Technology/Consumer & Gadgets

 The current Surface uses the slimmed down Windows RT operating system.
 As a result, it runs only specially designed applications from Microsoft and others sold through the company's online store.
 The Pro version of Surface will also run regular Windows applications written for desktops and laptops.

 "It's a full PC AND a tablet," Surface general manager Panos Panay wrote in a blog post Thursday.

 The Surface represents Microsoft's first foray into manufacturing its own general-purpose computer.
 In doing so, the company is competing with some of its partners, the manufacturers of PCs and tablets.

 The announced price is in line with Microsoft Corp.'s earlier statements that the Pro version would cost about the same as slim, lightweight laptops known as ultrabooks.